UtrechtUniversity/MATLAB-on-HPC/Part-1-preparation.md

 ```
 Now we have a new virtual machine with the name default.

-Type the following command:
+Verify that docker is correctly installed and running by typing the following command:

 ```
 > docker version
 ```
-Information should be displayed for Docker Client and for Docker Server.
+Version information should be displayed for Docker Client and for Docker Server.

 Now type the following commands to set the docker environment to the newly created machine: